abinit/abinit/doc/tutorial/eph4isotc.md

 !!! important

-    When dealing with metals, both entries in [[sigma_erange]] must be **negative** so that the energy window is refered to the Fermi level and not to the CBM/VBM.
+    When dealing with metals, both entries in [[sigma_erange]] must be **negative** so that the energy window is refered to $\ee_F$ and not to the CBM/VBM used in semiconductors.
     Remember to use a value for the window that is reasonably large in order to account for possible oscillations and/or inaccuracies of the SKW interpolation around $\ee_F$.